Our Services

 Thrush is common, treatable, and usually not serious.
 However, correct diagnosis matters.
 Pay attention to:

-If you're unsure whether your symptoms match thrush, consider using a free, AI-powered symptom checker for Candidal Vulvovaginitis (Yeast Infection) to get personalized insights and help determine your next steps.
+If you're unsure whether your symptoms match thrush, you can quickly take a free symptom assessment to get personalized insights and guidance on your next steps.

 And most importantly: speak to a doctor if symptoms are severe, persistent, unusual, or if you have any condition that affects your immune system.
 While thrush is usually straightforward to treat, proper medical advice ensures you don't miss something more serious.